For the first time...

 Industry leaders from the law enforcement and social work fields are coming together to explore successful methods and best practices for embedded social workers in police departments.
 Hear from nationally recognized speakers and those working on the ground in this emerging field.
 Learn the methods they’ve used to bring social work and law enforcement together […]Read More

 Conference ScheduleLike the police social work field, the first annual NCPSW conference schedule is still growing and evolving.
-Join the mailing list to be notified when the schedule is finalized and registration has been opened.
+Register to secure your seat, and check back soon as we add additional speaker and panelist bios.

 Founding officer of the San Antonio Police Department’s Mental Health Unit in 2008, Ernest Stevens was featured as the primary subject in the award-winning HBO documentary, “Ernie and Joe: Crisis Cops,” was featured on ABC’s “Nightline with Byron Pitts” and in the NBC documentary “A Different Kind of Force.”
 A contributing author to the Amazon […]